marxin/texi2rst-generated/sphinx/gfortran/non-fortran-main-program.rst

 initialization functions are shown in C syntax but using C bindings they are also accessible from Fortran.

+.. index:: _gfortran_set_args, libgfortran initialization, set_args

 .. _gfortran_set_args:

-.. index:: _gfortran_set_args

-.. index:: libgfortran initialization, set_args

 _gfortran_set_args --- Save command-line arguments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^